keras-team/keras-io/examples/audio/md/wav2vec2_audiocls.md

 The dataset consists of a total of 60,973 audio files, each of 1 second duration, divided into ten classes of keywords ("Yes", "No", "Up", "Down", "Left", "Right", "On", "Off", "Stop", and "Go"), a class for silence, and an unknown class to include the false positive.
-We load the dataset from [🤗 Datasets](https://github.com/huggingface/datasets).
+We load the dataset from [Hugging Face Datasets](https://github.com/huggingface/datasets).
 This can be easily done with the `load_dataset` function.